There is no APTAS for 2-dimensional vector bin packing: Revisited: Introduction

 \subsection{Our Results}

-It was believed that, \cite{DBLP:journals/ipl/Woeginger97} shows there is no APTAS for vector bin packing with $d\geq 2$.
-However, as we show in \cref{sec:original}, there was a minor oversight in the original proof.
-Specifically, an essential claim made in the proof fails to hold for a few special cases.
-We also examine some natural modifications to the claim, which exclude those special cases.
-We conclude that it is impossible to obtain the final result if we try to use the same arguments.
-Unfortunately, this oversight is also present in the $\frac{391}{390}$ lower bound for vector bin packing by Chleb\'ik and Chlebikov\'a \cite{DBLP:journals/eccc/ECCC-TR06-019}.
-Hence, we present a revision to the original proof in \cref{sec:revised}.
-Although our proof uses essentially the same construction as the original proof, the final analysis is slightly different, and the main ideas for the analysis are borrowed from \cite{DBLP:journals/mor/BansalCKS06,DBLP:journals/jda/ChlebikC09}.
-Specifically, we have obtained a gap reduction instead of an approximation ratio preserving reduction.
-The APX-hardness of vector bin packing, though not stated explicitly, was considered to be a simple corollary of the original result (see \cite{DBLP:journals/mor/BansalCKS06}).
-Although the revised proof gives us a constant lower bound on the approximation ratio, we cannot conclude that the vector bin packing problem is APX-hard.
+It was believed that \cite{DBLP:journals/ipl/Woeginger97} showed that there is no APTAS for the $d$-Dimensional Vector Bin Packing problem with $d\geq 2$.
+However, as we show in \Cref{sec:original}, there was a minor oversight in the original proof.
+Unfortunately, this oversight is also present in the $\frac{391}{390}$ lower bound for Vector Bin Packing by Chleb\'ik and Chlebikov\'a \cite{DBLP:journals/eccc/ECCC-TR06-019}.
+Hence, we present a revised proof in \Cref{sec:revised}.
+Our proof uses essentially the same construction as the original proof.
+However, the analysis is slightly different and the main ideas for the analysis are borrowed from \cite{DBLP:journals/mor/BansalCKS06,DBLP:journals/jda/ChlebikC09}.
 We note that Sandeep's lower bound of $\Omega(\ln d)$ does not hold for low dimensions, and hence, it does not even rule out the possibility of APTAS in the 2-dimensional case.

-Our second result is concerning vector bin packing with skewed items.
-Extending the proof of our non-existence of APTAS for vector bin packing we show that for $\epsilon\in (0,\frac{1}{2500})$ we need $\delta\leq 20\sqrt \epsilon$ to obtain a $(1+\epsilon)$-approximation for $\delta$-skewed $d$-dimensional vector bin packing.
-This rules out a APTAS for a fixed $\delta$ for $d$-dimensional vector bin packing (for $d\geq 2$).
-Finally, we adapt our proof for vector bin covering to show that there is no APTAS for vector bin covering with dimension $d\geq 2$.
+Our second result concerns Vector Bin Packing with skewed items.
+Extending the proof of our non-existence of APTAS for Vector Bin Packing we show that for $\epsilon\in (0,\frac{1}{2500})$ we need $\delta\leq 20\sqrt \epsilon$ to obtain a $(1+\epsilon)$-approximation for $\delta$-Skewed $d$-Dimensional Vector Bin Packing.
+Finally, we also show that there is no APTAS for Vector Bin Covering with dimension $d\geq 2$.